What is Software Quality Assurance?

 Software Quality Assurance Standards

-ISO 9000: This standard is based on seven quality management principles which help the organizations to ensure that their products or services are aligned with the customer needs’.
+ISO 9000: Based on seven quality management principles that help organizations ensure that their products or services are aligned with customer needs.

 7 principles of ISO 9000 are depicted in the below image:

-CMMI level: CMMI stands for Capability maturity model Integration.
-This model was originated in software engineering.
-It can be employed to direct process improvement throughout a project, department, or an entire organization.
+CMMI level: CMMI stands for Capability Maturity Model Integration.
+This model originated in software engineering.
+It can be employed to direct process improvement throughout a project, department, or entire organization.

 5 CMMI levels and their characteristics are described in the below image:

 An organization is appraised and awarded a maturity level rating (1-5) based on the type of appraisal.

 Test Maturity Model integration (TMMi): Based on CMMi, this model focuses on maturity levels in software quality management and testing.

 5 TMMi levels are depicted in the image below: